 Our earnings may be positively or negatively impacted by the amount of expense we record for our employee benefit plans.
 This is particularly true with expense for our pension and postretirement benefit plans.
 Generally accepted accounting principles in the United States require that we calculate expense for the plans using actuarial valuations.
 These valuations are based on assumptions that we make relating to financial markets and other economic conditions.
 Changes in key economic indicators can result in changes in the assumptions we use.
 The key year-end assumptions used to estimate pension and postretirement benefit expenses for the following year are the discount rate, the expected rate of return on plan assets, healthcare cost trend rates and the rate of increase in future compensation levels.
 The rate of return on our pension assets and changes in interest rates affect funding requirements for our defined benefit pension plans.
 The minimum amount we contribute to our pension plans is regulated by the IRS and the Pension Protection Act of 2006.
-The amount we are required to contribute to our pension and postretirement benefit plan accounting policies, see Critical Accounting Estimates in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and note 12 to our consolidated financial statements.
+The amount we are required to contribute to our pension plans can have an adverse affect on our cash flows.
+For additional information and a discussion regarding how our financial statements are affected by pension and postretirement benefit plan accounting policies, see Critical Accounting Estimates in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and note 12 to our consolidated financial statements.